 Enjoy the lovely views from the boardwalk and the dock!
 Stroll around the 27-acre lake.
 There's also a FREE AREA on the bridge tthat leads to Alligator Adventure.

 Free fireworks and other seasonal free events

 |Broadway at the Beach.
-Go to the Imformation Center and ask for a map which contains coupons!
-Rememberto take some bread and feed the ducks and the fish!
-And don'y fprget the FREE FIREWORKS, May through December!|
+Go to the Imformation Center and ask for a map which contains coupons.
+Remember to take some bread to feed the ducks and the fish!
+And don't forget the FREE FIREWORKS, May through December!|

 |The Market Common

-|Planning to bring your dog?
+|Planning yo bring your dog?

-These two dog parks (Barc Parks) are free to the public.
+These two Dog Parks (Barc Parks) are free to the public.
 (1.)
 Located on Mallard Lake Dr. and (2.)
 67th Ave.
 N.

 More Myrtle Beach Links